SarahCoffland/SarahCoffland/README.md

 ### Hi there 👋

 My name is Sarah, and I am currently a master's student at [Western Washington University](https://wwu.edu "Westerns Website"), studying [Computer Science](https://cs.wwu.edu "Westerns CS Department Site").
 I am also a research assistant at [HutchResearch](https://fw.cs.wwu.edu/~hutchib2/hutchresearch.html "HutchResearch Site").
-Currently I am headed down to Florida for Grace Hopper Celebration 2022!

 <!--
 **SarahCoffland/SarahCoffland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.